01634 844152

 The school has a well though out Book Spine - a list of high quality texts of all types (from classic novels, poems and picture books to blogs and e-learning books.
 This Book Spine starts with the core texts read in the nursery and continues right through the school.
 The list is of course evolving as authors write exciting new texts but the most up to date version can be found here.

-Children across the school volunteer to be reading ambassadors, they love to read and want to share recommendations, help their peers and help Mrs Langthorne to ensure that everyone at Brompton-Westbrook gets to read books they love.
+Children across the school volunteer to be reading ambassadors, they love to read and want to share recommendations, help their peers and ensure that everyone at Brompton-Westbrook gets to read books they love.
 They help to share information during celebration assembly and set challenges for children across the school.

 Adaptations are often needed to learning to meet children's needs.
 Please click here to see our Adaptive plan for the teaching of reading.